s-nlp/detox/README.md

 ```

 ## Acknowledgements
-This research was conducted under the framework
+This research was conducted under the framework of the [Joint MTS-Skoltech laboratory](https://sites.skoltech.ru/nlp/joint-mts-skoltech-laboratory/).
-of the joint MTS-Skoltech laboratory.
-We are grateful to the reviewers for their helpful suggestions
-which substantially improved this work.
+We are grateful to the reviewers for their helpful suggestions which substantially improved this work.

 ## Citation